Ga11u/academic-kickstart/content/post/blazegraph-scale-out/index.md

 projects: ["News-Angler"]
 ---

-Blagraph was presented as a high performance scale-out triple-store for big data in it initials and it can support up to ~12.7B triples in a single machine.
-At the beginning (from the 2.0.0 release), the scale-out was moved to a Enterprise fueture under licence supriptions, as we can see from  the following information about High Availability (HA) and Scale-out features in the Blazegraph Blog (https://blog.blazegraph.com/) :
+Blazegraph is a high performance scale-out triple-store for big data which can support up to ~12.7B triples in a single machine (see previous [post]({{< relref "../triplestores-scale-out/index.md" >}}) ).
+Even though it is presented as an ultra high-performance graph database and designed to scale-out, the scale-out feature has not been that much supported as developers would wish.

+At the beginning (from the 2.0.0 release), the scale-out was moved to a Enterprise fueture under licence supriptions, as we can see from  the following information about High Availability (HA) and Scale-out features in the Blazegraph Blog (https://blog.blazegraph.com/):

 > **Enterprise Features (HA and Scale-out)**
 >